Why should I measure interviewers’ performance?

 - Companies can also consider using other evaluation methods, such as skills assessments or work samples, to supplement the traditional interview process and bring that data into the analysis.

-- Lay out the entire process (opening a role) to the offer letter and start looking at areas where time and waste can be eliminated. one clear example is interview scheduling – find an automated solution!
+- Lay out the entire process (opening a role) to the offer letter and look at areas where time and waste can be eliminated.
+One clear example is interview scheduling – find an automated solution!

 - Invest in a hiring stack that helps you capture and review this data.
-Most companies are using an applicant tracking system (ATS) but they often don’t use it for monitoring metrics which is a shame as they are powerful tools.
-Specific to interviews, you can opt for BarRaiser’s Interview Intelligence which integrates with your ATS and provide powerful, AI-backed interview analytics.
+Most companies use an applicant tracking system (ATS) but often don’t use it for monitoring metrics, which is a shame as they are powerful tools.
+Specific to interviews, you can opt for BarRaiser’s Interview Intelligence, which integrates with your ATS and provides robust, AI-backed interview analytics.